-Portugal has a sound relation with state aid rules.
-However, public companies, included those entrusted with services of general economic interest (SGEI)s, are sometimes scrutinised by competitors in the state aid field.
-For instance, RTP, the national television public broadcaster, had in the past several state aid procedures pending before DG COMP regarding its ad hoc and recurrent public funding mechanisms and the absence of effective control mechanisms on the proportionality of the accessed funds, based on a private competitor complaint - see, for instance, Case E14/2005 on the financing system of RTP; Case NN31/2006 on the financial support to restructure the accumulated debt of the Portuguese public service broadcaster; Case NN47/2010 on state aid in favour of RTP from 2003 to 2008; and Case SA33294, again on the financial support to restructure the accumulated debt of RTP.
+Portugal has a sound relationship with state aid rules.
+However, public companies, included those entrusted with services of general economic interest (SGEI), are sometimes scrutinised by competitors in the state aid field.
+For instance, RTP, the national television public broadcaster, once had several state aid procedures pending before the Directorate-General for Competition regarding its ad hoc and recurrent public funding mechanisms and the absence of effective control mechanisms on the proportionality of the accessed funds, based on a private competitor complaint.
+See, for instance, Case E 14/2005 on the financing system of RTP; Case NN31/2006 on the financial support to restructure the accumulated debt of the Portuguese public service broadcaster; Case NN47/2010 on state aid in favour of RTP from 2003 to 2008; and Case SA33294, again on the financial support to restructure the accumulated debt of RTP.

-The public bank CGD, the largest Portuguese bank, was also subject to a \in 1.65 billion recapitalisation plan in 2013, approved as state aid by the European Commission under its temporary rules on state aid for banking recapitalisations during the crisis, registered under Case SA35062.
-In 2017, the European Commission took a different approach as to the existence of aid regarding a new \in 3.9 billion recapitalisation plan of CGD, which it deemed not to constitute aid, as the state invested in the bank under the same conditions as a private owner would have accepted under market terms (SA47178).
+Public bank CGD, the largest Portuguese bank, was also subject to a &1.65 billion recapitalisation plan in 2013, approved as state aid by the European Commission under its temporary rules on state aid for banking recapitalisations during the crisis, registered under Case SA35062.
+In 2017, the European Commission took a different approach as to the existence of aid regarding a new &3.9 billion recapitalisation plan of CGD, which it deemed not to constitute aid, as the state invested in the bank under the same conditions as a private owner would have accepted under market terms (SA47178).